|A Casual Paradise for Couples

 Continue on Hwy 307 through "butterfly alley" towards Chetumal, the Capital of Quintana Roo.

 100 km (62 miles) south of Tulum is the town of Felipe Carrillo Puerto.

 Continue south on 307 about another hour, then 3 km past the village of Limones

 * The turnoff to Mahahual & Xcalak is currently well marked, but if your arrival is following a major hurricane

 You may encounter a military checkpoint* near this junction or the next - don't be alarmed - unless you

 are smuggling kilos or guns, in which case please email us at earliest convenience & cancel your reservation.

 Just tell them you are going to Xcalak for "vacacione" (vah-cah-cee-oh-nay).
 They may politely ask you to step out

 of the car for a "revision" (inspection) and may wish to open the trunk, a suitcase, or especially the beer cooler

 (ever hopeful for donations - just politely say no) but most tourists just get waived through.

-Continue east 55 km (34 miles) on the new Mahahual road.
-Approx. 4 kilometers before you reach
+Continue east 55 km (34 miles) on the Mahahual road.
+About 4 kilometers before you reach

-the coast is a right turn to Xcalak - the ONLY turn onto a paved road that you encounter.
+Mahahual is a right turn to Xcalak - the ONLY right onto a paved road that you encounter.